SignalFlagZ/sd-civitai-browser/README.md

 ## Versions

 ### v1.7 beta2
+- If there is no tkinter module, continue with limited functionality (experimental)
 - Clicking on the image sends infotext to txt2img.
 If local, copy to clipboard
 - Separately searchable in multiple tabs